lehoanganh1112/HartreeFock_ZGNR/README.md

 ```

 **Things to do**

-1. Include variables (t, gamma, U, dope) to the corresponding function.
+~~1.
+Include variables (t, gamma, U, dope) to the corresponding function.~~

+2. Doing: the geometry folder....